Real-World Training at Utah Law

 Students who have completed one semester of Creative Advocacy Lab may enroll as advanced students in subsequent semesters.
 This opportunity is reserved for Creative Advocacy Lab students whose learning and advocacy goals align with a community partner’s need to design legal informational resources.

 In externships, students earn academic credit while gaining practical skills and training under licensed attorneys in the field.
 S.J.
-Quinney has a wide variety of externship placements in more than a dozen different areas of law, and new placements are developed every semester.
+Quinney has a wide variety of externship placements in over a hundred different settings across more than a dozen different areas of law, and new placements are developed every semester.

 Innovation for Justice (i4J)